alexdwagner/jekyll-now/_posts/2016-10-26-Computational-Empowerment-Diary.md

 Began this afternoon at 3pm.
 I needed time to work on other things so I did not attend.

 However, you should check out his Instagram.
-His work is really good.
+His work is really good!

 [@gridpaper](https://www.instagram.com/gridpaper/)